 Different scholars hold varying opinions regarding Luke's Gospel and Acts.
 Some view Luke as an anti-Jewish writer, while others see him as a Gentile writing from within Judaism.
 Unfortunately, due to the historical divide between Judaism and Christianity over the past nineteen centuries, the idea of a "Gentile Luke" seems improbable to many Jews and Christians.
 This assumption arises from Luke's theological inclination that anyone who repents of their sins and embraces the New Covenant in Yeshua becomes part of the family of God, the Ekklesia.
 While Saldarini's definition of salvation leading to inclusion within historical Israel may suggest a homogenized notion of the One New Man, I believe that Luke, as a traveling ministry partner of Paul, presents a clear Gospel message where the distinct national identities of Jews and Gentiles remain while sharing equal covenantal status through faith in Yeshua.
 This equality pertains to their relationship with God as Father.

-Luke affirms the importance and worth of Israel.
-Luke’s writing in Acts also shows moments of prophetic correction between key Messianic Jewish leaders such as Peter and Paul.
-His intention was to communicate that the Gospel’s message was consistent, with the Gods plan of Salvation.
-Moreover, God's plan for Israel to be a light to the nations would ultimately find its meaning through Yeshua who brought about Jew-Gentile unity.
-This unity was at view according to the Halachic decisions in Acts 15.
-Thus all people would be saved together by God through faith in Yeshua.
+Luke affirms the significance and value of Israel in his writings.
+Acts also depicts moments of prophetic correction between key Messianic Jewish leaders, such as Peter and Paul, to communicate the consistency of the Gospel message with God's plan of salvation.
+Furthermore, God's plan for Israel to be a light to the nations finds its ultimate meaning through Yeshua, who brings about unity between Jews and Gentiles.
+This unity is reflected in the Halachic decisions outlined in Acts 15, which emphasize that all people are saved by God through faith in Yeshua.